Moderate deviations for systems of slow-fast stochastic reaction-diffusion equations

 \begin{dfn} Let $\mathcal{E}$ be a Hausdorff topological space and $\Pi\subset\mathscr{P}(\mathcal{E})$ be a set of Borel probability measures on $\mathcal{E}$. (i) We say that a sequence $\{P_n\}\subset\Pi$ converges weakly to a measure $P\in\mathscr{P}(\mathcal{E})$ if for every $f\in C_b(\mathcal{E})$

 (ii) We say that $\Pi$ is \textit{tight} if for each $\epsilon>0$ there exists a compact set $K_\epsilon\subset \mathcal{E}$ such that for all $P\in\Pi$,

 \end{dfn} The classical version of Prokhorov's theorem asserts that the notions of tightness and relative weak sequential compactness on $\mathscr{P}(\mathcal{E})$ are equivalent, provided that $\mathcal{E}$ is a Polish space.
 The following generalization can be found e.g. in \cite{bogachev2007measure} (see Theorem 8.6.7). \begin{thm}(Prokhorov) Let $\mathcal{E}$ be a completely regular Hausdorff topological space and $\Pi\subset\mathscr{P}(\mathcal{E})$ be a tight family of Borel probability measures.
 Then $\Pi$ has compact closure in the topology of weak convergence of measures.
-If in addition $\Pi$ satisfies \eqref{tight} for some compact, metrizable set $K_\epsilon$ then every sequence in $\Pi$ contains a weakly convergent subsequence. \end{thm}
+In addition, if for each $\epsilon>0$ the set $K_\epsilon$ in \eqref{tight} is metrizable, then every sequence in $\Pi$ contains a weakly convergent subsequence. \end{thm}